Mohamed-Shahata/Stack_Linkedlist_library/README.md

 Converts the stack to an array of type `T`.

 - **Returns**: A pointer to a dynamically allocated array containing the elements of the stack.
+- **Note**: When using `toArray()`, it is important to remember that the array is dynamically allocated, but it is the caller's responsibility to free the memory after usage.

 ## Example Usage